justin-tpb/TaxIDs-to-SankeyMATIC/README.md

   * Default is `#Taxid` from the BLAST text output.
 * `-t`, `--tax_ranks <taxonomic_ranks>`: Comma-separated list of taxonomic ranks.
   * Default is `phylum,order,genus`.
+  * `-t common` will automatically select commonly used ranks.
 * `-e`, `--email <address>`: Email address for identification by NCBI.
   * Will be saved to `entrez_config.ini` for future use.
   * E-utilities will show a warning without an email address.